-With the festive season around the corner and the gift-giving season gets into full swing, many of us are left clambering to find the perfect gift.
+With the festive season around the corner and the gift-giving season gets into full swing, many of us are left struggling to find the perfect gift.

-If you’re struggling to find Christmas gifts for your car-crazy friends and relatives this year, vehicle finance provider Moneybarn, have hand-picked a selection of under-the-tree presents and stocking fillers.
+If you can’t find Christmas gifts for your car-crazy friends and relatives this year, vehicle finance provider Moneybarn, have hand-picked a selection of under-the-tree presents and stocking fillers.

 A fantastic gift for car enthusiasts and beyond is a personalised number plate.